Voxellius/Voxel/docs/en/voxel/buffers.md

 #### `section(start: Number, end?: Number)`
 Return a new buffer that is a section of the buffer from the start index (`start`) up to the end index (`end`).
 The end index will not be included.

+If the end index is not specified, then it will default to the size of the buffer.